informacja/fig/README.md

-# fig 💽
+# figLib 💽
-Simple saving figures library for Matlab.
-Auto generate saved vector graphic (eg. PDF) filename [exampleCode](exampleCode.m)
+Library created for saving figures in Matlab.

 ### Library installation
 Copy and paste this in your MATLAB console, if you want to update use _git pull_ command